Thorber991/RoboticsAFN2023/README.md

 ## Robotics AFNorth 2023
 FTC Tech for 2023 AFNorth

 All code belonging to the AFNorth 2023 team will be added here.

-Files will be named Main along with their use and purpose.
+Files will be named "Main", along with their use and purpose (See below).
 Files without "Main" will be deemed disfunctional, and will not be used.
 Exceptions apply to testing files.

 Author of files will initial their name behind the file name.

 Files will be labeled accordingly;
 - Testing
     - These are testing files, used to test different features for the robot